demergent-labs/blog/introducing-azle-and-demergent-labs.md

 ## TLDR

-Write canisters in TypeScript with [Azle](https://github.com/demergent-labs/azle) and keep tabs on [Demergent Labs](https://github.com/demergent-labs) for GraphQL, Python, and more on the Internet Computer.
+Write canisters in TypeScript with [Azle](https://github.com/demergent-labs/azle) and keep tabs on [Demergent Labs](https://github.com/demergent-labs) for GraphQL, Python, and more for the Internet Computer.

 ## Introduction